thebachchaoproject/i-rodeserver/README.md

 ```
 $ su - postgres
 ```
-Create our i-rode db and then change your connection to that:
+Create our i-rodeserver db and then change your connection to that:
 ```
 $ CREATE DATABASE irode;
 $ \c irode;